Monisha-18/HMR-Project/README.md

-# This project explores the application of machine learning algorithms to predict in-hospital mortality rates for patients.
-It utilizes various ML models and hyperparameter optimization techniques to achieve the most accurate and generalizable predictions.
+<p>This project explores the application of machine learning algorithms to predict in-hospital mortality rates for patients.
+It utilizes various ML models and hyperparameter optimization techniques to achieve the most accurate and generalizable predictions.</p>